njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 [user@sahara ~]$
 ```
-1. Now the working directory is "home".
-When I put no arguments after ` cd `, it  changes nothing, and the working directory shown in the next line of the terminal is still /home.
+* Now the working directory is "home".
+* When I put no arguments after ` cd `, it  changes nothing, and the working directory shown in the next line of the terminal is still /home.
 I have this output because I put no path after ` cd ` which tells the filesystem to stay where it is.
-It is not an error.
+* It is not an error.

+___
+## cd with a path to a directory

 input:
 ```